DanielHoffmann/wasm-performance-test/README.md

 Same as render2dTestJS, but written in C and compiled to Wasm.
 It renders to a browser canvas by creating C buffer and sending its pointer to Javascript and associating that buffer with the `<canvas>` tag.
 This version is not multithreaded because WASM doesn't support threads yet.

+## render3dJS()

+A simple webgl animation implemented using JS and .glsl shaders

 ## workerTest()

 Spawns multiple JS workers that run an infinite loop that logs every so often to console.
 Meant to check if the browser can actually run it multi-threaded and to test if the main thread freezes